gcristia/gcristia/README.md

 [![Codewars ghccristia](https://www.codewars.com/users/ghccristia/badges/micro)](https://www.codewars.com/users/ghccristia)
 <br>

-As a professional Software Engineer with over 10+ years of experience in the IT industry, I have honed my skills in various programming languages and technologies.
-My expertise includes a strong understanding of design patterns and best practices and proficiency in developing web and mobile applications with a focus on end-user experience.
-In addition to my technical skills, I am highly collaborative and excel in teamwork.
-I am proactive and self-motivated and have a track record of quickly learning and adapting to new technologies and concepts.
-I also possess strong problem-solving and reasoning abilities, enabling me to effectively troubleshoot and resolve issues.
+With over 10 years of experience in the IT industry, I bring deep technical expertise and a passion for building scalable, user-centered web and mobile applications.
+My strengths lie in software architecture, clean code practices, and applying proven design patterns to deliver robust solutions.
+I thrive in collaborative environments and have led cross-functional teams to success in fast-paced projects.
+Proactive and self-motivated, I adapt quickly to new technologies and challenges, consistently delivering value through thoughtful problem-solving and strategic thinking.
+Driven by impact, I focus on combining technical excellence with a strong understanding of user needs and business goals.

 - 🔭 I’m currently working to improve my skills, and learn new technologies
 - 💬 Ask me about algorithms, apps development, and good practices